sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Inbox](8.png)

-2. Once you **approve/reject** the approval task, **refresh** the inbox again to get the final notification based on action taken.
+3. Once you **approve/reject** the approval task, **refresh** the inbox again to get the final notification based on action taken.

-    Click on **Submit** to complete the process.
+4. Click on **Submit** to complete the process.

     <!-- border -->![Run](8.1.png)

-3. Once you acknowledge the notification sent via the approval process, the process will be completed.
+    Once you acknowledge the notification sent via the approval process, the process will be completed.

     <!-- border -->![Run](9.png)

 Repeat the testing above twice more:

 - Amount above 100000 and reject the request.
 You should get an email.
 - Amount below 100000.
-This should send the auto-approve form to the **My Inbox**.
+This should send the auto-approval form to the **My Inbox**.

----
+You have successfully built Sales order Approval Business process and is now ready to integrate with SAP Build Apps.